mediagis/nominatim-docker/README.md

 - [`2.5.1`, `2.5`  (*2.5/Dockerfile*)](https://github.com/mediagis/nominatim-docker/tree/master/2.5)

-**Caution:** When you upgrade to another version (e.g. 3.4 to 3.5) there may be major version changes like Postgres and data incompatiblity.
-See the relevant instructions for each version.
+**Caution:** When you upgrade to another version (e.g. 4.0 to 4.1) there may be major version changes like Postgres and data incompatiblity.
+See the relevant instructions for each version, a complete reimport is recommended.
 Also check the Nominatim migration guide [https://www.nominatim.org/release-docs/latest/admin/Migration/](https://www.nominatim.org/release-docs/latest/admin/Migration/).

-The latest version uses Ubuntu 20.04 and PostgreSQL 12.

 # Contributors